szilard/dscomp-winstab/README.md

 We have to note that this simple simulation only captures the effect of having a finite evaluation sample in presence of many competitors.
 In real-world projects, distributions (slowly) change in time and for example the training and test sets have slightly different distribution.
-Also once models are deployed in production, the data distributions change (slowly) even further and it is not necessarily the best model on the evaluation test set that is going to perform the best on the new online data.
+Also once models are deployed in production, the data distributions change even further and it is not necessarily the best model on the evaluation test set that is going to perform the best on the new online data.
 (For example it is a conjecture of this author that less complex models will be more robust to non-stationarity and will perform better in practice than highly tuned models that "win" a "competition" on a fixed test set).